tlswg/tls13-spec/draft-ietf-tls-tls13.md

 are may minor differences.

 - The list of supported ciphersuites has been pruned of all algorithms that are considered legacy.
-Those that remain are all Authenticated Encryption with Associated Data (AEAD).
-The ciphersuite concept has been changed to separate the authentication and key exchange mechanisms from the record protection algorithm (including secret key length) and a hash to be used with key derivation function.
+Those that remain all use Authenticated Encryption with Associated Data (AEAD) algorithms.
+The ciphersuite concept has been changed to separate the authentication and key exchange mechanisms from the record protection algorithm (including secret key length) and a hash to be used with the key derivation function and HMAC.

 - A Zero-RTT mode was added, saving a round-trip at connection setup for some application data, at the cost of certain security properties.

 - All handshake messages after the ServerHello are now encrypted.
-The newly introduced EncryptedExtension message allows various extensions previously sent in clear in the ServerHello to also experience confidentiality protection.
+The newly introduced EncryptedExtension message allows various extensions previously sent in clear in the ServerHello to also enjoy confidentiality protection.

 - The key derivation functions have been re-designed.
 The new design allowed easier analysis by cryptographers due to their improved key separation properties.
 The HMAC-based Extract-and-Expand Key Derivation Function (HKDF) has been used as an underlying primitive.

 - The handshake state machine has been significantly restructured to be more consistent and to remove superfluous messages such as ChangeCipherSpec.

 - ECC is now in the base spec and includes new signature algorithms, such as ed25519 and ed448.
 TLS 1.3 removed point format negotiation in favor of a single point format for each curve.

 - Other cryptographic improvements including the removal of compression and custom DHE groups, changing the RSA padding to use PSS, and the removal of DSA.

 - The TLS 1.2 version negotiation mechanism has been deprecated in favor of a version list in an extension.
 This increases compatibility with servers which incorrectly implemented version negotiation.

 - Session resumption with and without server-side state as well as the PSK-based ciphersuites of earlier TLS versions have been replaced by a single new PSK exchange.

 ## Updates Affecting TLS 1.2